PUT-PTM/PhoneInformer/README.md

  VCC -> 3.3V
  GND -> GND
  5V -> 5V
+Releases of programs used to create apps:
+* System Workbench for STM32 based on Eclipse IDE version: 4.6.3
+* Android Studio 3.0.1

 ## 5.How to compile
 Compilation takes place without any special instructions.